 This rate was used to calculate the actuarial present value of the projected benefits.
 As per International Accounting Standard 19 "Employee Benefits", the rate used to discount employee benefits is determined by reference to the market yields on high quality corporate bonds at the end of the reporting period.
-In case of the Company, the discount rate was derived with reference to US dollar denominated Kingdom of Saudi Arabia government traded bonds with maturities consistent with the estimated term of the employee benefits.
+In case of the Company, the discount rate was derived with reference to US AA corporate bond yields with maturities consistent with the estimated term of the employee benefits.